 If you or a loved one was involved in a car accident, you have a limited amount of time to file an injury or damages claim to recover financial compensation.
 Each state has its own laws which grant accident victims a certain period of time in which a claim must be filed.
-Although most personal injury cases in Florida allow for victims to file suit within four years from the date of the accident, there are some instances when you may need to submit your claim sooner.
+Although most personal injury cases in Florida allow for victims to file suit within two years from the date of the accident, there are some instances when you may need to submit your claim sooner.

 It is a good idea to speak with a licensed lawyer to verify the correct due date for your claim.
 You can schedule a complimentary initial consultation to find out if your claim is valid and when it must be submitted with the skilled attorneys at Frankl Kominsky Injury Lawyers.
 If you or someone you love is in need of a reputable car accident lawyer, give us a call today at (954) 866-9160.
 Our licensed attorneys have handled cases throughout Florida, including the Fort Lauderdale area.

 If you are unsure about the due date for your car crash claim, it is recommended to contact an attorney as soon as possible.
 If you wait until it is too late, you run the risk of having your case dismissed by the court and disqualified from filing a lawsuit to pursue compensation for your injuries and other losses.

 When an auto accident occurs, it is usually the result of negligence.
 Sometimes drivers may be distracted while driving, driving too fast, driving while drowsy, and/or under the influence of alcohol and drugs.
 Although Florida law has strict penalties for negligent drivers, this does not mean victims of negligence have an unlimited amount of time to file a claim against the at-fault party.

 Florida Statute 95.11 states that victims of negligence must file injury and/or property damage claims within two years from the date the accident occurred and within two years in cases involving wrongful death.
 If your due date has passed, you may be barred from filing a lawsuit.